-Ceiling fans are an ideal way to enhance the value, comfort and beauty of your home.
-They are a great source of overhead ambient lighting, but they also help you save energy—and, in turn, money on your energy bills!
-There are more styles of ceiling fan available than ever before, meaning you're sure to find one that perfectly matches your style preferences and the look of your room.
+Ceiling fans are a way to enhance the value, comfort and beauty of your home.
+They are a great source of overhead lighting, but they also help you save energy!
+There are more styles of ceiling fan available than ever before, meaning you're sure to find one that fits your needs.

-This buying guide will help you understand what to look for and consider when purchasing a ceiling fan.
-It's an important decision to make, especially since people usually buy ceiling fans with the intent of keeping them for about a decade.
-If you have questions or need more help, feel free to contact us or give us a call at 1-866-688-3562.
+This buying guide will help you understand what to look for when purchasing a ceiling fan.
+It's an important decision to make because people usually buy ceiling fans with the intent of keeping them for about a decade.
+If you have questions, feel free to contact us or give us a call at 1-866-688-3562.

 Before you start shopping for ceiling fans, it's a good idea to know what style you want.
-Is your home's look very stately and elegant?
-Angular and contemporary?
-Somewhere in between?
 We have ceiling fans to suit any decor style: traditional, transitional, contemporary, tropical, industrial, you name it.
-If you're not sure what style your home is or what style you like, that's OK.
 Here are some examples of the three most common ceiling fan decor styles.

-Transitional: Transitional ceiling fans, while similar to traditional, usually tone down the decorative flourishes for a more versatile look.
+Transitional: Transitional ceiling fans tone down the decorative flourishes for a more versatile look.

-If you're still not sure what your style is, take a look at our ceiling fans, pick out a few that you like and see if these fans have anything in common.
+Still not sure what your style is?
+Take a look at our ceiling fans, pick out a few that you like and see if these fans have anything in common.

-Indoor: Ceiling fans for indoor use run the gamut of decor styles, sizes and amounts of blades.
+Indoor: Indoor ceiling fans run the gamut of styles, sizes and finishes.
 Whether you need to outfit a tiny room or a sizable space, there's an indoor ceiling fan to meet your needs.
-There's also an indoor ceiling fan to fit your decor style—traditional, modern and even ones with a tropical flair, plus finishes including nickel, wood, bronze, chrome and black.

-Outdoor: Outdoor ceiling fans are made with more durable materials and can withstand the elements.
-There are 2 types of outdoor ceiling fan.
+Outdoor: Outdoor ceiling fans are made with more durable materials.
+There are 2 types.
 Damp is suitable for use in covered areas like porches and patios.
-Wet is the type that can be exposed directly to rain, making it good for use in gazebos or pergolas.
+Wet can be exposed directly to rain, making it good for use in gazebos or pergolas.

-Fan d'Lier: Exclusively from Savoy House, fan d'liers are a unique blend of ceiling fan functionality and the features of a chandelier, hence the name.
+Fan d'Lier: Exclusively from Savoy House, fan d'liers are a unique blend of ceiling fan functionality and the features of a chandelier.
 They are available in styles with or without lights.
 Select fan d'liers also have air-ionizing features that improve the quality of the air you breathe.
-Plus, some fan d'liers are suitable for outdoor use.

-Wall-mounted controls: just like light switches, except with more functionality.
-Wall-mounted controls may feature controls for turning the ceiling fan on and off, changing fan speed, dimming lights and reversing the blade direction.
+Wall-mounted controls: like light switches, but with more functionality.
+Wall-mounted controls may let you turn the ceiling fan on and off, change fan speed, dim lights and reverse the blade direction.

-Remote controls: handheld controllers that do the same things as their wall-mounted counterparts.
-Receivers for wall-mounted and remote controls are mounted onto the canopy of the ceiling fan.
-Like with fan blades, please make sure to buy ceiling fan controls from the same brand as your fan.
+Remote controls: handheld controllers that do the same things as wall-mount controls.
+Receivers for wall-mount and remote controls are mounted onto the canopy of the ceiling fan.
+Like with fan blades, buy ceiling fan controls from the same brand as your fan.

 Canopy: The base of the ceiling fan and the part that attaches to the ceiling.
 Wall or remote control receivers go here.